Compare Small Business Loans

-Even if your business is a sole proprietorship or LLC with no employees, it’s still beneficial to get an EIN.
+Even if your business is a sole proprietorship or single-member LLC with no employees, it’s still beneficial to get an EIN.
 It makes it easier to keep your personal and business taxes separate, and it may be required to open a business bank account or apply for business licenses.
-If you don't have an EIN, you'll need to use your personal SSN for various tax documents.
+If you don't have an EIN, you'll need to use your SSN for various tax documents.

-Keep in mind that those with an SSN, an individual tax identification number (ITIN), or an existing EIN may apply for an EIN.
+Keep in mind that those with an SSN, individual tax identification number (ITIN), or an existing EIN may apply for an EIN.

 Does my business need to reapply for a new EIN?